TheScarletWarlock645/mini-projects/lotr-text-game/README.md

 # lotr-text-game
 A lord of the rings themed text based choose your own advanture game.
 Made for my comp-programming class.

-It has multiple dialog options for two characters, a (very small and simple) combat system, and two weapons.
+### Features:
++ Small combat system
++ multiple characters
++ Multiple endings
++ Two weapons usable by the player